Tapac/exposed-wiki/Getting-Started.md

 ### Starting a transaction

-Every database access using Expose is starting by obtaining a connection and creating a transaction.
+Every database access using Exposed is starting by obtaining a connection and creating a transaction.

 To get a connection: